John Bickerton

 Contemporary Composer

-Recent projects include realizations and recordings of John Cage’s Atlas Eclipticalis and Earle Brown’s Four Systems, alongside original compositions for choir and chamber ensemble.
-His music is shaped by balance, pacing, and harmonic color, revealing its structure gradually.
+Recent projects include realizations and recordings of John Cage’s Atlas Eclipticalis and Earle Brown’s Four Systems, reflecting a sustained interest in open-form composition and performer-driven interpretation.
+Alongside these, his recent compositions explore proportion, pacing, and harmonic movement within carefully articulated frameworks.

 Artistic Statement